objectiv/objectiv.io/docs/docs/tracking/core-concepts/overview.md

 Objectiv asks you to map your application to the [open taxonomy of analytics](/taxonomy).

-TODO fix sentence
-This is done by [tagging](/tracking/browser/core-concepts/tagging.md) interactive elements and [locations](/tracking/core-concepts/locations.md) in your application’s UI.
+This is done by identifying the interactive elements in your application’s UI and assigning them [locations](/tracking/core-concepts/locations.md).
 It will create a contextual layer for your application that Objectiv's tracker uses to collect clean, well-structured data that is ready for modeling with minimal gruntwork.

 #### Learn more about Objectiv's tracking concepts:
 - [Locations](/tracking/core-concepts/locations.md) that describe the exact UI position for an [Event](/taxonomy/reference/events/overview.md).
 - [Trackers](/tracking/core-concepts/trackers.md) to instrument on various platforms.
 - [Validation](/tracking/core-concepts/validation.md) of Events according to the [Taxonomy](/taxonomy/introduction.md).
 - [Collector](/tracking/core-concepts/collector/introduction.md) to receive, validate and store [Events](/taxonomy/reference/events/overview.md).